 - In the initial phase (2011), over 100 experts from healthcare and related sectors were engaged in a collective debate on the future of health systems, building a fact base to make the case for change.
 The outcome of this dialogue is captured in the interim report, presented at the Annual Meeting 2012.

-- In the second phase (2012), the project aims to leverage the Forum’s unique multistakeholder scenario approach, which identifies fundamentally novel paths for transformation.
+- In the second phase (2012), the project leveraged the Forum’s unique multistakeholder scenario approach, and identified fundamentally novel paths for transformation.

-- The scenario process will build on the convening power of the Forum, engaging diverse stakeholders in a forward-looking strategic dialogue on developed and emerging health systems.
-The quality of the strategic conversation will be enriched by diverse voices and fresh ideas from other sectors, as new partners from finance, IT and nutrition, among others, will be invited to join the project community.
+- The scenario process built on the convening power of the Forum, engaging diverse stakeholders in a forward-looking strategic dialogue on developed and emerging health systems.
+The quality of the strategic conversation was enriched by diverse voices and fresh ideas from other sectors, as new partners from finance, IT and nutrition, among others, were invited to join the project community.

-- The project will engage a number of ministries of health and finance in selected countries to craft a robust vision for their health system until 2040 as well as a set of recommendations on how the vision can be attained.
-These country-level insights will be synthesized into a set of key insights and best practices that can be replicated in other countries and thereby provide further contributions to transformation of global health systems.
+- The project engaged a number of ministries of health and finance in selected countries to craft a robust vision for their health system until 2040 as well as a set of recommendations on how the vision can be attained.
+These country-level insights were synthesized into a set of key insights and best practices that can be replicated in other countries and thereby provide further contributions to transformation of global health systems.